serverless/serverless/docs/README.md

 Since its inception, the Serverless Framework has been widely embraced by both start-ups and Fortune 500 companies like the New York Times, Nike, and EA Games.
 Several start-ups have achieved unicorn valuations and substantial exits with remarkably small engineering teams empowered by the Framework's capabilities.

 If you want to stay ahead in today's fast-paced world, the Serverless Framework offers a compelling advantage.
-Build more, manage less, and deliver the kind of innovation that turns heads.
+Build more, manage less, and focus on delivering meaningful innovation.

 ## Highlights